CarlSchader/commit-testing/README.md

 git commit -m "auto testing"
 ```

-If the test pass the commit will go through, else it will be rejected.
+If the tests pass, the commit will go through, else it will be rejected.

-If you want to skip testing just commit using the --no-verify flag:
+If you want to skip testing, just commit using the --no-verify flag:
 ```
 git commit --no-verify -m "no testing please"
 ```

 # Automated Versioning and Tagging
-If you want to automatically increment your version number <major>.<minor>.<patch> and tag your commit, just add one of the prefixes to your commit message followed by a colon(:)
+If you want to automatically increment your version number (major.minor.patch) and tag your commit, just add one of the conventional prefixes to your commit message followed by a colon(:)

     fix: increment patch 1.2.3 -> 1.2.4
     feat: increment minor 1.2.3 -> 1.3.0